alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-18-MachineLearning-Notebook-2.markdown

 date:   2017-03-11 14:15:16 +0200
 categories: Machine Learning
 ---
 This post tackles basic algorithms for computing probability density functions and cumulative distribution functions, as well as generating random numbers according to a distribution.
-I will compute the gini index and entropy, coefficients used to measure how much a distribution differs from the uniform distribution.
+I will compute the Gini index (G) and the entropy (H) coefficients, which are used to measure how much a distribution differs from the uniform distribution.

 ### Generating random numbers according to a given distribution